ericmjl/bayesian-measurement-paper/paper.md

 ## Software

 - to aid in spreading of this idea, we have released the software under an MIT license
-- also provided a GUI interface for specifying priors, with sensible uninformative defaults.
+- also provided a GUI interface for specifying priors and conducting analysis, with sensible uninformative defaults.

 # References